2026 Small Arms Championship

 |0

-This work, 2026 Small Arms Championship [Image 18 of 18], by SGT Connor Hesington, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 2026 Small Arms Championship [Image 36 of 36], by CPT Tori Peterson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.